-The Union is required to deliver a completed Response to Application for Termination of Bargaining Rights Under Section 63 of the Act (Form A-7) to the applicant and employer, and file it with the Board, no later than two (2) days after it received the Termination Package (Union) from the applicant.
+The Union is required to deliver a completed Response to Application for Termination of Bargaining Rights Under Section 63 of the Act (Form A-7) to the applicant and employer, and file it with the Board, no later than two days after it received the Termination Package (Union) from the applicant.

-The response may be delivered by hand delivery, courier, facsimile transmission or by e-mail ifany means permitted by Rule 6.4(d)..
+The response may be delivered by any means permitted by Rule 6.4.
 The response may be filed with the Board by any means, except e-mail, Registered Mail or facsimile transmission.
 One copy of the response should be filed with the Board.